Convicted killer of 2 Virginia college students has cancer

 RICHMOND, Va.
-(AP) - The convicted killer of two Virginia college students has been diagnosed with cancer.
+(AP) - Jesse Matthew Jr., who abducted and killed two Virginia college students five years apart, was transferred to a new prison this week so he can receive medical treatment for cancer.

-Jesse Matthew Jr. is serving multiple life sentences in the 2009 murder of Virginia Tech student Morgan Harrington and the 2014 murder of University of Virginia student Hannah Graham.
+Matthew, 37, is serving multiple life sentences for the 2009 murder of 20-year-old Virginia Tech student Morgan Harrington and the 2014 murder of 18-year-old University of Virginia student Hannah Graham.
 He pleaded guilty in 2016 to both killings.

-Matthew was transferred Monday so he can receive medical treatment, from the Red Onion State Prison in Wise County to Sussex I State Prison in Waverly.
-He first disclosed his cancer diagnosis during a telephone interview with WTVR-TV on May 8, without providing details.
+A spokeswoman for the Virginia Department of Corrections confirmed that Matthew was transferred Monday from the Red Onion State Prison in Wise County to Sussex I State Prison.
+She would not comment on Matthew’s diagnosis, citing the confidentiality of medical records.

+Matthew first disclosed his cancer diagnosis during a telephone interview with WTVR-TV on May 8, without providing details.

-Harrington’s mother, Gil Harrington, said she was told by Albemarle County Commonwealth’s Attorney Robert Tracci that Matthew has Stage 4 colon cancer.
-The prosecutor did not immediately return a call seeking comment.
+Harrington’s mother, Gil Harrington, said Albemarle County Commonwealth’s Attorney Robert Tracci told her Matthew has stage 4 colon cancer and was transferred for treatment.
+The prosecutor did not immediately return a call from The Associated Press seeking comment.

+Morgan Harrington disappeared after she left a Metallica concert at a UVA basketball arena.
+Her body was found more than three months later in a field about 10 miles (16 kilometers) south of Charlottesville.
+Since her death, Harrington’s mother has devoted herself to Help Save the Next Girl, a nonprofit organization she founded to honor her daughter and to familiarize young women with potential predatory dangers.

+Gil Harrington said she and her husband had a muted reaction when they heard about Matthew’s cancer diagnosis.

 Copyright © 2019 The Washington Times, LLC.